yuanchaiyc/Ling471/assignments/ass5-hints.md

 Consult these steps if you don't know how to start the programming in Part 1 and Part 2.

+### Part 1: Capturing standard output

+1. "Capturing standard output" does **not** mean adding any code into your program!
+To **capture standard output** (print statements) in a file, run your program **in command line** like this:

+    `python imdb_dataframe.py dir1 dir2 dir3 dir4 > UW_NET_ID_output.txt`

+    Check that you now have the file called `UW_NET_ID_output.txt` in your working directory.
+Look what's in it!
+    Hint: you can start practicing capturing standard output from a simple "Hello world!" program.
+Then move on to you imdb_dataframe.py.

+2. You will need to keep a counter for this, but you know how to do this!

 ### Part 1: Sorting dicts for word frequency

 To get the most frequent words from the dataframe columns: